tensorflow/decision-forests/documentation/installation.md

 machines with Intel CPUs as follows.

 1. Follow Steps 1-3 and 5 of the guide for Apple CPUs, **skip Step 4**.
+    You may need to run `bazel --bazelrc=tensorflow_bazelrc clean --expunge` to clean your build directory.

 1. Decide which Python version you want to use and run